michaelmera/remedy/README.md

-# Remy, a reMarkable tablet manager app
+# Remedy, a reMarkable tablet manager app

+NOTE: Remedy is based on [Remy](https://github.com/bordaigorl/remy).

-The goal of Remy is to allow simple interaction with the reMarkable tablet over ssh, without needing the cloud service, nor the USB Web UI.
+The goal of Remedy is to allow simple interaction with the reMarkable tablet over ssh, without needing the cloud service, nor the USB Web UI.

 ![Screenshot](assets/screenshot.jpg)